kingReid10360/Whoknows/README.md

 <p> How can we pacify this ongoing problem I hear you cry, I am no expert and these are only suggestions? <p>
  <p> <p>
 <ul>
-*Internship programs to attract more diverse talent and to expand the pool of creatives with different backgrounds and perspectives PS no experience or age limit is needed just passion.*
+- Internship programs to attract more diverse talent and to expand the pool of creatives with different backgrounds and perspectives PS no experience or age limit is needed just passion. -